 Download maps at the bottom of this page.

-The trail head for this hiking trail begins at the east end of 18th Street.
-The trail has moderately sloping switchbacks which traverse the side of South Table Mountain near the well-recognized 6,338 foot high “Castle Rock”.
+Access the trail via Belvedere Dr. and 19th St. The trail has moderately sloping switchbacks which traverse the side of South Table Mountain near the well-recognized 6,338 foot high “Castle Rock”.
 Although most of South Table Mountain is preserved by Jefferson County Open Space, the 26.5 acre section of the Lubahn Trail is Golden Open Space, owned by the city.
 Forty feet from the trail head is an interpretative picture noting the geological formations including the volcanic cap rock that dates back 64 million years.
 A bit further on is a marker commemorating the trail to Dr. Jack D. Lubahn (1917-1981).
 Just under the cap rock, there is a bench where you can sit and enjoy the great views of Golden and a diagram map pointing out surrounding sites of interests.
 Plan about one hour for a round trip hike to the base of the cliffs or take the extended 2.5 mile loop hike, both of moderate difficulty.
 Be sure to take a bottle of water and wear hiking footwear.
 The Castle Rock is private property - please do not trespass.

 In 1965 Jack and his wife, Harriet, and their four children, moved to a newly built house on the corner of 19th Street and Table Drive.
 A short distance away, Jack found an old, rudimentary steep trail leading up towards Castle Rock.
 Each morning, starting at 6:30 A.M., he would head out with a pick, shovel, block and tackle and his dog to work on the trail for an hour.
 Then he would clean up and be at the School of Mines by 8:30 am.
 The current trail took six years to finish and was completed in 1971.
 To build the switchbacks Jack was required to move boulders weighing up to 2 tons using only his block and tackle.
 The large rock retaining wall on the trail still stands as a tribute to his efforts for all to enjoy.